- Home

 Screening for cervical cancer

-Screening is organised testing to find cancer in people before any symptoms appear.
-The cervical screening test finds cancer-causing types of HPV in a sample of cells taken from the cervix.
-This test replaced the Pap test in 2017.
+Screening is organised testing to find precancer before it develops into cancer, as well as early cancers before symptoms appear.
+The cervical screening test – which has replaced the Pap test – finds cancer-causing types of HPV in cell samples taken from the cervix.

 Learn more about: